BritishPandaChick/100-days-of-code/log.md

 **Thoughts** I saw a really cute CodePen image I wanted to try replicating for Franken-bear for this project, but I wasn't having much luck and decided to scrap it.
 After looking at more images for inspiration, I found an example to try replicating.
 Had problems getting the stitches and one of the bolts to line up correctly.
 After playing with the margins as best as I could, I decided to scrap the stitches for the face.
 I left the right bolt the way it is.
 It doesn't match the one on the left, but I might revisit this project later and play with the margins on the bolts to see if I can get it to work.

 **Link(s) to work**: [Daily CSS Images Challenge Day 16-Frankenstein](https://codepen.io/BritishPandaChick/full/JygxQG/)

+### Day 26: September 11, 2017

+**Today's Progress**: Created a Zombie face for the Daily CSS Images challenge.

+**Thoughts** While looking at examples on CodePen, I found a great zombie design that seemed interesting to try.
+Originally it wasn't working out and I was ready to scrap the entire project.
+The problem was the face was just a sideways circle with two outlines for the mouth.
+I took a look at some of the code for the project I was inspired by and discovered another div tag was used to help move the face down towards the middle of the page.
+Once I added the container div tag, the shapes I originally had on the browser started to come together to make the face.

+**Link(s) to work**: [Daily CSS Images Challenge Day 17-Zombie](https://codepen.io/BritishPandaChick/full/yzBKeZ/)